 According to the Google trends maps below it escalated dramatically throughout 2012 and 2013.
 With the rise of social media and online advertising, content marketing started to become easier and less expensive to execute.

 As you can see, content marketing started off as personal brand magazines and has grown into an enormous marketing trend over the past few years.
-A few brands that are well known for using a content marketing strategy are:

 Why Marketers think it’s a Dying Trend